Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The TG4 can work in up to 50 feet of water depth, which is an improvement over older cameras, such as is shown with an Olympus Stylus Tough 8010, which can work in up to 33 feet of water depth.
 The Olympus TG4 doesn’t quite match the water depth of the Canon D30 (82 feet), but 50 feet of water depth should meet the needs of most people in most situations.

 Additionally, the Stylus Tough TG4 can survive a fall of up to 7 feet, is crush-proof up to 220 pounds, and will work in temperatures as low as 14 degrees Fahrenheit.

-Unfortunately, the Olympus Tough TG4 has a small image sensor in physical size at 1/2.3 inches.
+Unfortunately, the Olympus Tough TG4 has a small image sensor in the physical size of 1/2.3 inches.
 This is the smallest size of an image sensor that you’ll find for a digital camera.
-It’s a common size for simple point and shoot cameras, but it does cause some problems with image quality, especially in low light indoor scenes.
+It’s a common size for simple point-and-shoot cameras, but it does cause some problems with image quality, especially in low-light indoor scenes.

 Even when shooting photos in decent outdoor lighting, you’ll notice a lack of overall sharpness if you magnify the images on a computer screen or attempt to make large prints.
 The Stylus Tough TG4 isn’t able to match the sharpness of some cameras in its price range.
 But as long as you plan on looking at the photos on a computer screen at normal sizes or on a smartphone or tablet screen, you shouldn’t notice the slight blur.